 It’s a hard sell, and even some of the young trainers I work with feel compelled to think “bit”.
-Training without a bit is not “the way it has always been done”.
+Training without a bit is just “the way it has always been done”.
+It is not necessarily the way it should be done.
 Many outside trainers who watch one of our horses being trained in a side-pull keep pushing for a bit but are unable to give specifics of why it is necessary – especially in the early stages of training.

 Follow Reign’s under-saddle immersion training using only a side-pull.